 Cut your bread into horseshoe shapes to stay on theme for a Derby Party.
 These delicious little finger foods will disappear fast at a bridal shower or baby shower.

 This Benedictine spread is also perfect for spring weddings, engagement parties, and summer barbecues.
-Everyone loves the fresh cucumber flavor, and the recipe can easily be doubled, tripled or more to prepare for a larger party or wedding.
+Everyone loves the fresh cucumber flavor, and the recipe can easily be doubled to prepare for a larger party or wedding.

 Kentucky Derby Benedictine Spread